Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 Five Cents

 What I keep telling operators is that paid traffic is the most expensive form of buyer feedback you can buy.
 It is also the slowest.
 You spend a quarter scaling spend, you get a CR number that did not move, and you have lost both the budget and the quarter.
-The four-layer diagnostic costs roughly the same as one week of the spend the operator was about to scale, and it answers the question the spend was going to answer in twelve weeks.
+The four-layer marketing audit costs roughly the same as one week of the spend the operator was about to scale, and it answers the question the spend was going to answer in twelve weeks.

 The piece I want operators to take from this position is that the conversion machinery is the asset.
 The traffic is the variable.
 Operators who think of paid as the asset and the site as the variable have the order inverted, and the inversion is structural, not tactical.
 You cannot test your way out of an inverted asset hierarchy.
 You decide your way out of it.